AI Agents in B2B Customer Support

 Unlock 1: Account-Specific Intelligence

-The technical capability: Context fetchers that dynamically query internal databases for user-specific metadata, then combine that data with product knowledge to generate account-specific answers.
+The technical capability: Context fetchers that dynamically query internal databases for user-specific data, then combine that data with product knowledge to generate account-specific answers.

 How it works: When a customer asks "Why is my invoice pricing XYZ?", the system: